 Submissions should not exceed 500 words, must be written in English (conference language), and should be prepared for blind review.
 Please send your submissions and general inquiries to email@example.com.
 Philosophers who are members of traditionally underrepresented groups are especially encouraged to apply.
 The submission deadline is February 15, 2020.

-One novel and promising interpretation of quantum mechanics that sheds new light on these and related questions is Quantum Bayesianism or, as it is called since 2010, QBism.
+QBism is a novel and promising interpretation of quantum mechanics that started to attract increased attention lately.
 By emphasizing the role of the subject’s experiences and expectations, and by arguing that physical reality goes beyond what any third-person perspective could capture, QBism also exhibits several interesting parallels with topics dominant in the phenomenological tradition.
 The third installment of the annual phenomenological approaches to physics conference series thus compares and contrasts QBism and phenomenology, addressing how both approaches overlap and might enrich each other.
 Accordingly, the first two conference days are exclusively devoted to QBism and the question about its possible relationship to phenomenology.
 The third day is open to all kinds of investigations of how phenomenological motifs could and should enrich systematic debates in philosophy of physics.

 The conference is organized with support from the Society for Phenomenology and the Philosophy of Science (SPSS) and the Faculty of Arts and Sciences at LiU, and Riksbankens Jubileumsfond.